 The Family Support Center is a community outreach center sharing holistic Christ-centered care with families in Karosta.
 Parenting and early childhood development classes are offered to young moms, and counseling and mentorship is provided to parents and their children.
 The goal of the ministry is to strengthen families by equipping parents and children with the tools to develop healthy attachments and relationships with one another.

 Educational Support, Parenting Support, Family Strengthening, Humanitarian Aid

-The Aging Out Initiative in Jelgava focuses on the holistic care of young adults who have either aged out of traditional orphanages or have been left without support as a result of deinstitutionalization efforts in Latvia.
+The Aging Out Program in Jelgava focuses on the holistic care of young adults who have either aged out of traditional orphanages or have been left without support as a result of deinstitutionalization efforts in Latvia.
 These young adults face an unsure future, and without care are at high risk of falling victim to criminal activity, drug abuse, sexual exploitation and trafficking, and suicide.
 Through the program, they are provided mentorship, counseling, and support to help them make a healthy transition to independent life.